jetbundle/jetbundle.github.io/_diffequations/chapter-07/07-4-fourier-integral.md

 $$\text{WF}(u(t)) \subset \chi_t(\text{WF}(f)) \cup \chi_{-t}(\text{WF}(f))$$

-where $\chi_t$ is the time-$t$ map of the Hamiltonian flow of the symbol $|\xi|$.
+where $\chi_t$ is the time-$t$ map of the Hamiltonian flow of the symbol $\mid \xi \mid$.
 This serves as the rigorous proof of Huygens' principle and the propagation of singularities along light cones.
 The construction of the Hadamard parametrix for variable coefficient operators is achieved by solving transport equations for the amplitude $a(x,y,\theta)$ along these bicharacteristics, providing a complete microlocal description of the solution modulo $C^\infty$.

 ## Complete Examples